alexanderthurn/cannergrow-exporter/README.md

 # cannergrow-exporter

-Cannergrow Exporter - Chrome Browser Plugin to download all your data from Cannergrow (plants, team, transactions) as a json, e.g. to create a tax report or calculate net return
+Browser Plugin to download your transactions from Cannergrow to create a tax report or calculate your net return

 ## Table of Contents